ROBOTICON 2021 Q&A for Teams

 - Masks are required in classroom space at all times, by youth and adults

-- Masks highly recommended in Teams Expo, Engineering Expo area and when interacting with guests, sponsors and passers-by on behalf of ROBOTICON
+- Masks highly recommended in Teams Expo, and required in the Engineering Expo area, as per the University of South Florida, and when interacting with guests, sponsors and passers-by on behalf of ROBOTICON

 Q: What’s the Team Expo area all about?